-The Company has a maximum borrowing availability under the revolving line of credit and swingline loans (as defined in the Credit Agreement) of \$100.0 million.
-With the execution of the Fifth Amendment, the maximum borrowing availability under the revolving line of credit as of December 31, 2018, was temporarily reduced to \$65.0 million and will remain in effect until certain conditions have been met.
-The letter of credit sublimit is equal to the lesser of \$20.0 million and the aggregate unused amount of the revolving commitments then in effect.
-The swingline sublimit is equal to the lesser of \$5.0 million and the aggregate unused amount of the revolving commitments then in effect.
+The Company has a maximum borrowing availability under the revolving line of credit and swingline loans (as defined in the Credit Agreement) of \$50.0 million.
+This is a letter of credit sublimit that is equal to the lesser of \$20.0 million and the aggregate unused amount of the revolving commitments then in effect.
+There is also a swingline sublimit equal to the lesser of \$5.0 million and the aggregate unused amount of the revolving commitments then in effect.

-Revolving loans may be designated as Base Rate Loan or Adjusted LIBOR Rate Loans, at the Company's request, and must be made in an aggregate minimum amount of \$1.0 million and integral multiples of \$250,000 in excess of that amount.
-Swingline loans must be made in an aggregate minimum amount of \$250,000 and integral multiples of \$50,000 in excess of that amount.
+Revolving loans may be designated as Base Rate Loan or Adjusted LIBOR Rate Loans, at the Company's request, and must be drawn in an aggregate minimum amount of \$1.0 million and integral multiples of \$250,000 in excess of that amount.
+Swingline loans must be drawn in an aggregate minimum amount of \$250,000 and integral multiples of \$50,000 in excess of that amount.
 The Company may convert, change, or modify such designations from time to time.

-The Company is subject to a commitment fee for the unused portion of the maximum available to borrow under the revolving line of credit.
+The Company is subject to a commitment fee for the unused portion of the maximum borrowing availability under the revolving line of credit.
 The commitment fee, which is due quarterly in arrears, is equal to the Applicable Margin of the actual daily amount by which the Aggregate Revolving Commitments exceeds the Total Revolving Outstanding.
-The revolving line of credit termination date is the earlier of the Credit Facility termination date, July 31, 2023, or the date the outstanding balance is permanently reduced to zero.
+The revolving line of credit termination date is the earlier of the Credit Facility termination date, July 31, 2023, or the date the outstanding balance is permanently reduced to zero, in accordance with the terms of the amended Credit Facility.

 The maturity date for amounts drawn under the revolving line of credit is the earlier of the Facility termination date of July 31, 2023, or the date the outstanding balance is permanently reduced to zero.
 Prior to the fourth quarter of 2018, the Company classified amounts drawn as current liabilities based on an intent and ability to repay the amounts using current assets within the next twelve months.
 During the fourth quarter of 2018, the Company determined it no longer has the intent to repay amounts drawn within the next twelve months.
+As of June 30, 2019, the Company determined that it still does not have the intent to repay amounts drawn within the next twelve months.
 Therefore, the Company has classified the entire outstanding balance of the revolving line of credit as non-current.

-As of March 31, 2019, the outstanding balance for all borrowings under the revolving line of credit was \$23.0 million and was designated as an Adjusted LIBOR Rate Loan at a rate of 5.25%.
-There were also \$0.8 million in outstanding letters of credit as of March 31, 2019, which reduced the maximum borrowing availability on the revolving line of credit to \$41.2 million as of March 31, 2019.
-During the three months ended March 31, 2019, the Company drew down \$11.0 million and made payments of \$10.0 million on the revolving line of credit.
+As of June 30, 2019, the outstanding balance for all borrowings under the revolving line of credit was \$26.0 million, where \$23.0 million was designated as an Adjusted LIBOR Rate Loan at a weighted average rate of 5.96% and \$3.0 million was designated as a Base Rate Loan at a rate of 8.00%.
+There were also \$3.4 million in outstanding letters of credit as of June 30, 2019, which reduced the maximum borrowing availability on the revolving line of credit to \$20.6 million as of June 30, 2019.
+During the six months ended June 30, 2019, the Company drew down \$32.0 million for general corporate purposes and made payments of \$28.0 million on the revolving line of credit which resulted in a net increase of \$4.0 million.